 In Denmark, we look forward to the summer.
 We really do.
-We endure six hour days in December and the sort of vitamin D deficiency that could only be properly cured by eating a whole raw seal.
-So we watch anxiously for the first spring rays.
-And occasionally the sun does actually appear.
-I suspect the locals have some secret spring ritual that they perform in the quiet of their living rooms, one involving candles, animal sacrifice and possibly some special dance.
+We endure six hour days in December and the sort of vitamin D deficiency which could only be properly cured by eating a whole raw seal.
+So we watch anxiously for the first spring rays and occasionally the sun does actually appear.
+I suspect the locals have some secret spring ritual they perform in the quiet of their living rooms, involving candles, animal sacrifice and possibly some special dance.
 I’ve never asked.
 I don’t really want to know.
 If there is such a ritual, it only seems to work for one year out of three, so the Danes need to up their game.
-It worked last year so this year should mean the deluge.
-Unless global warming kicks in to help us out.
+It worked last year so this year should mean the deluge, unless global warming kicks in to help us out.
 There’s always a silver lining.

-So the word goodbye is one I now avoid completely.
-I used to use it dutifully and emotionally every summer as old friends left and at the end of each assignment, as I was the one to leave.
-And the word weighed more heavily every year.
+So the word goodbye is now one I avoid completely.
+I used it dutifully and emotionally each summer as old friends left.
+I used it at the end of each assignment, as I was the one to leave, and the word weighed more heavily every year.
 Eventually, I simply quit.
 I refused to say the word at all, or even think it.
 After all, I reasoned, people emerge from the woodwork all the time and in the most unexpected places.
-One friend who left me in Denmark and went to England, wrote to me when I had moved to Australia and said they were coming to live near us in Canberra.
-Our goodbye in Denmark had hardly been necessary.
+One friend who left me in Denmark and went to England, wrote to me in Australia to say they were coming to live near us in Canberra.
+Our painful goodbye in Denmark had hardly been necessary.

-Really, though, I stopped saying goodbye because it’s a painful word and associated with difficult emotions.
-Nowadays I duck the farewell parties, try not to think about any casual school gate conversations possibly being the last ones and generally make myself scarce as summer approaches.
-Perhaps we all have only so many goodbyes in us and I am reaching my limit.
-Perhaps this means I am also coming to the end of my capacity to live this kind of life.
-I have roots in so many places and in none.
+I mostly stopped saying goodbye because it is a painful word and associated with difficult emotions.
+Nowadays, I duck the farewell parties, try not to think that any casual school gate conversation may possibly be the last and generally make myself scarce as summer approaches.
+Possibly we all have only so many goodbyes in us and I am reaching my limit.
+Perhaps this also means I am coming to the end of my capacity to live this kind of life.
+I have roots now in so many places, and in none.

 It’s a great life, travelling the world, seeing new places, experiencing new cultures.
 It’s a privilege and generally one for which I am grateful.
-The benefits for me have always outweighed the negatives, just as the summer brings brings more fun than pain.
+The benefits for me have always outweighed the negatives, just as the summer always brings more fun than pain.
 I am, however, beginning to look forward to the time when the first spring days mean nothing more than a summer to look forward to and then a winter and another summer, all in the same place and with the same people.
-I’m not quite ready yet but that time is quickly coming, a time when summer will once again become the easiest word.
+I am not yet quite ready for that but the time is quickly coming, a time when summer will once again become the easiest word.